RayCulp/LibreOffice-Basic-Reference/docs/source/language-reference/reference/functions/hasunointerfaces.rst

 HasUnoInterfaces function
 =========================

-Tests whether a Basic UNO object supports certain UNO interfaces.
+Tests whether a Basic UNO object supports one or more UNO interfaces passed as arguments.

 Syntax
 ------